 If you are looking for something active, I saw some rock climbers in the area and I am sure it would be exciting for climbing up the rocks and enjoy the great view on top!

 Fancy to travel a little bit further?
 Visit Utah’s Zion National Park, or even Bryce Canyon!
-The dramatic landscape and natural scenery is something I never get tired of.
+The dramatic landscape and natural scenery are something I never get tired of.
 Check out: Zion & It’s Multi-colored Light Show